-In addition to information distributed via mailers or public meetings, SPC maintains a Get Involved page on its website.
-The purpose is to create an easy-to-access tool for the public to review information regarding regional projects and programs.
+In addition to information distributed via email newsletters or public meetings, SPC maintains a Public Participation Portal on its website.
+The Portal's purpose is to create an easy-to-access tool for the public to review information regarding regional projects and programs.
 It also provides a forum for open dialogue between the public and SPC staff and planning partners, where parties can submit comments and ideas, ask questions, and provide feedback on the public participation process.
+Members of the public can also submit email comments to comments@spcregion.org.

 SPC's website, which was updated in the beginning of 2020, is continually expanding to enhance our ability to disseminate information and collect public input efficiently.
 The public can review documents and utilize direct links to submit input.
 For non-native English speakers, illustrative graphics and information on obtaining translated documents and interpretation services are available.
-SPC also uses social media channels such as Facebook, Twitter and YouTube to reach a wider audience.
+SPC also uses social media channels such as Facebook, Twitter, LinkedIn, Instagram, and YouTube to reach a wider audience.
+SPC has also curated a social media toolkit for the tencounties and the City of Pittsburgh that they can use to promote the PPP meetings.